rachel-ng/degree-planner/README.md

 #### comparison (optional)

-this only affects the \# of requirements considered fulfilled and does not include [writing intensives](#writing-intensive-optional)
+only affects the \# of requirements considered fulfilled and does not include [writing intensives](#writing-intensive-optional)

 `>=` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **\[default]** &nbsp;&nbsp; e.g. 2 or more